-In short, Midjourney lets you have credit for the image you generated as long as you have a paid membership and also gives credit to Midjourney itself.
+In short, Midjourney gives you credit for the image you generated as long as you have a paid membership and gives credit to Midjourney itself.
 As Midjourney’s terms of service mention, since it is an open and public tool, other people can use and remix your art, as well.
 Anyhow, you can reduce the chance of others taking your art by getting a private plan.
 So, basically, anyone can use your image prompt or the image you’ve created on Midjourney in Discord bot chatrooms, where everything is viewable to everyone.
 Anyways, If you want to sell or make money off the AI-generated images you’ve developed, you need to buy a membership plan for sure.

 Please note that in case you’re an employee who earns $1,000,000 USD a year in gross revenue and wants to use Midjourney to benefit your company, you need to purchase a corporate plan that’s non-refundable for 12 months.

 Can I sell Midjourney art?

 As I mentioned before, you can sell Midjourney art in case you have a paid membership plan.
 Apart from the corporate plan, which is used for organizations, you can buy any of the plans starting from $10 and use your images however you want; whether you want to sell them directly or use them commercially in an indirect way.